Green energy subsidies need changes: panel

 Payne, one of four people on the panel advocated cutting subsidies for electricity that prevent consumers from recognizing when supplies are becoming scarce.

-He also questioned the value of maintaining substantial subsidies to "mature" renewable energy technologies, such as wind, through programs such as the Ontario Green Energy Act.
+He also questioned the value of maintaining substantial subsidies to "mature" renewable energy technologies, such as wind power, through programs such as the Ontario Green Energy Act.
 The act includes a "feed-in tariff" program announced in 2009 that guarantees a certain price for electricity generated by renewable energy projects over 20 or 40 years.

 This may create jobs but is unlikely to help new technology develop, said Payne, whose firm specializes in investing the environmental economy.
 In addition, the wind and solar industries are mature enough that companies should be able to finance their own research and development, he said.